datanav/docs/configuration.rst

    * - ``eager_load``
      - Boolean
-     - A false value will prevent the microservice from running unless there's at least one pipe connected to it.
+     - When set to false, Sesam can hold off starting up the microservice if it isn't connected to any pipes.
+Set to true to force the microservice to start up regardless.
 Overrides setting in :ref:`service metadata <service_metadata_global_defaults_eager_load_microservices>`.
-Only works in :ref:`clustered architecture <multi_arch>`.
      - ``true``
      -